Varad2804/asic-design-class/README.md

 | LW r13, r11, 2    | 0x0025A683                        | 0x00208681                  |
 | SLL r15, r11, r2  | 0x002597B3                        | 0x00208783                  |

+We will be using gtkwave to analyse the waveforms

 </details>